-During the fourth quarter of 2020, average travel times and reliability remained much lower than recent historical levels largely due to a decrease in traffic volume and shifting traffic patterns.
-Average travel times during morning rush and evening rush in both St. Louis and Kansas City decreased compared to the fourth quarter of 2019.
-Average speeds across both regions ranged from 59 to 64 miles per hour.
-These speeds are much higher compared to the same period last year, where average speeds ranged from 49 to 54 mph.
-The morning and evening average travel times in St. Louis and Kansas City were all below their respective targets other than the evening rush in Kansas City.
+During the first quarter of 2021, average travel times and reliability continued lower than recent historical levels due to a decrease in traffic volume and shifting traffic patterns.
+Average travel times during morning rush and evening rush in both St. Louis and Kansas City decreased compared to the first quarter of 2020.
+Average speeds across both regions ranged from 56 to 62 mph, which is an improvement from the 49 to 54 mph range in the first quarter of 2020.
+The morning and evening average travel times in St. Louis were below the target, while average travel times in Kansas City were above their targets.

 Planning time accounts for unexpected delays and indicates how much time customers need to plan for their trip in order to arrive on time 95% of the time.
-In St. Louis, motorists traveling during morning rush needed to plan just 14 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional 1 minute, 26 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush needed to plan an additional 49 seconds more for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush customers needed to plan for an additional 1 minute, 46 seconds of travel.
-The planning times were less than the fourth quarter of 2019 in all rush periods.
-The planning times for both regions represent average rush-hour speeds between 51 and 59 mph.
+In St. Louis, motorists traveling during morning rush needed to plan 1 minute, 45 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional 1 minute, 18 seconds for a 10-mile trip.
+Customers traveling during the Kansas City morning rush needed to plan an additional 3 minutes, 27 seconds more for a 10-mile trip than they would need in free-flow conditions.
+During the evening rush, customers needed to plan for an additional 2 minutes, 55 seconds of travel.
+The planning times were less than the first quarter of 2020 in all rush periods.
+The planning times for both regions represent average rush-hour speeds between 45 and 53 mph compared to a range of 31 to 41 mph in the same period of 2020.